crim-ca/weaver/docs/source/package.rst

 permitted in its context (providing many will raise a validation error when parsing the :term:`CWL` definition).

 To ensure compatibility with multiple *supported formats* outputs of :term:`WPS`, any output that has more that one format will have its ``format`` field dropped in the corresponding :term:`CWL` definition.
 Without any ``format`` on the :term:`CWL` side, the validation process will ignore this specification and will effectively accept any type of file.
-This will not break any execution operation with :term:`CWL`, but it will remove the additional validation layer of the format (which especially deteriorates process resolution when chaining processes inside a :ref:`CWL Workflow`).
+This will not break any execution operation with :term:`CWL`, but it will remove the additional validation layer of the format (which especially deteriorates process resolution when chaining processes inside a :ref:`app_pkg_workflow`).

 If the :term:`WPS` output only specifies a single MIME-type, then the equivalent format (after being resolved to a valid ontology) will be preserved on the :term:`CWL` side since the result is ensured to be the unique one provided.
 For this